danielabadgamero/lvm/README.md

 Work in progress!

-LightningVM is a virtual machine that will be focused on running small physics simulation programmes or mini-games.
+LightningVM is a virtual machine.
+Instructions on how to use it will be released in the future.